Multilingual Learner Redesignation

 Monitoring English Learners

-If the EL student continues to make academic progress in year 1 of monitoring, as determined by the school/district, the following school year the student is placed in year 2 of monitoring.
-Upon completion of two full school years of monitoring, the EL student will be moved to exit status in the Colorado Data Pipeline.
+If the ML student continues to make academic progress in year 1 of FEP monitoring, as determined by the school/district, the following school year the student is placed in year 2 of FEP monitoring.
+Upon completion of two full school years of FEP monitoring, the FEP student will be moved to FEP Exit status.
+Student must complete two full year of FEP Exit before moving to FELL in the Colorado Data Pipeline.

 Dually Identified Students: When schools/districts make a determination that a student is ML and is placed on an IEP, they must monitor the IEP goals for continued academic progress, as well as the student’s linguistic and academic progress.
 IEP goals should delineate the mode of communication used by the student in acquiring functional and academic skills.
 Should monitoring of IEP goals identify persistent or developing language needs, schools/districts should consider re-evaluating the student’s English language proficiency level to determine whether additional ELD program services are necessary and provide documentation in the IEP regarding who will be providing the supports and how the English language supports will be provided.